Talk about a “window” of opportunity.

 George J. Howe opened a tiny grocery store in Grove City, Pennsylvania in 1917.
 In an attempt to boost his steady business, he purchased a small coffee roaster and began roasting coffee beans in the store window.
 Customers would receive a free pound of Howe’s unique blend if they purchased $10 worth of groceries.
 Within days, people were traveling from out of town and lining up in droves to scoop up their free pound of coffee.
 And with that, Howe’s famous gourmet coffee was born.

 The demand for Howe’s brew was so high that the innovative grocer sold his store in 1927 and became a full-time coffee roaster.

 Four years later, he moved into a newly constructed building on Grove City’s West Main Street, which remains the site of its present operation.

 Today, the Howe company is a full-line candy and nut distributor, as well as a purveyor of food service and gourmet coffees.
 Mr. Howe’s grandson, Richard Beech, also the son of past company president George Beech, serves as Chief Executive Officer.
-Richard’s brother-in-law, Ernie May, a member of the National Confectionery Sales Association (NCSA) Candy Hall of Fame, is company Chairman after serving as president from 1975-2007.
+Richard’s brother-in-law, Ernie May, a member of the Candy Hall of Fame, is company Chairman after serving as president from 1975-2007.
 Ernie’s son, Richie, has worked for the company since 1988, continuing four generations of family involvement.

-“Here’s Howe” products are currently sold in hundreds of grocery stores and retail chains east of the Mississippi.
-Howe’s experienced staff of sales representatives and distributors personally service 90 percent of the company’s accounts.
+“Here’s Howe” products are currently sold in hundreds of grocery stores and retail chains that extend from the Ohio Valley to the Jersey Shore.
+Howe’s experienced staff of sales representatives and independent distributors personally service 90 percent of the company’s accounts.

-In 2003, the company began selling its coffee, candy and nuts over the worldwide web, sending orders to all 50 states, as well as overseas.
+In 2003, the company began selling its coffee, candy and nuts to all 50 states online at www.georgehowe.com.